Points of Pride

 8600 ALAMEDA AVENUE EL PASO, TEXAS 79907 PHONE (915) 434-8000 FAX (915) 434-8020

 - World History

-The Ysleta High School Early College (YHSECA) is in its second year of designation, and is slated to have it's third student cohort in the 2019-2020 school year.
+The Ysleta High School Early College (YHSECA) is in its fourth year of designation, and is slated to have it's fifth student cohort in the 2021-2022 school year.
 YHSECA continues to partner with

 On May 10, 2019 Ysleta High School received a historical marker from the El Paso County Historic Commission.
 The marker was placed in front of Ysleta High School with great pride.
 The Ysleta area located in El Paso's lower valley was the first region of the United States where the Spanish settled.
 Our community lies alongside the Rio Grande and the Mexican border.
 The school opened in 1927 and serves a mostly Hispanic population today.
 The school was designed by the architect, Henry C. Trost, and is rich with tradition.
 One of the long time traditions that is still at Ysleta High School is the Drum Corp which has been around for over 75 years.
 Our school has been and remains the "Pride of the Lower Valley".